-As a sign up bonus, you’ll receive my mini-workshop: Turning an Idea into a Design, to make sure you’re ready by the time class starts.
+If your design idea just hasn’t made it to paper yet, as a sign up bonus, you’ll receive my mini-workshop: Turning an Idea into a Design, to make sure you’re ready by the time class starts.

 I put together a cheat sheet with the functions you’ll use most when grading and writing your pattern.
 And I show you how to use each one in pre-recorded videos you can reference whenever you need.

 By the end of these six weeks, you will have a finished pattern that will be ready for technical editing and testing.
 After that, we switch to bi-weekly group coaching sessions so you can continue your growth with the support you need.

 The world of yarn crafts needs people like you to step up, learn to grade, and help bring about a more inclusive fiber arts industry.
 Size inclusivity is only a slice of that, and learning to grade is an important action to take in order to create this new reality.